 |Interior of Hospitaller HQ at Acre|

 Adrian Boas, in his excellent work Crusader Archaeology: The Material Culture of the Latin East, identified no less than five basic types of crusader castles.
 The simplest form of castle was a simple tower.
 Similar castles were already known in the West and became popular, for example, in Scotland.
 In the crusader kingdoms, such castles were usually square with a windowless cellar/undercroft used for storage, wells and or kitchens, over which were built two floors topped by a crenolated fighting platform on the roof.
 Access from the outside was usually only at first floor level by means of an exterior stair that ended several yards away from the door; the gap was bridged by a wooden draw-bridge that could be closed from the interior to cover and so reinforce the door.
-Each floor had two or more barrel or cross-vaulted chambers, which might have been further partitioned by wooden walls or roofs/floors.
+Each floor had two or more barrel or cross-vaulted chambers, which might have been further partitioned by wooden walls an/or floors.
 Out-buildings containing workshops, storerooms, stables and the like were located around the foot of the tower but were not themselves defensible.
 A splendid, although late, example of a crusader tower castle is the Hospitaller castle at Kolossi on Cyprus.

 Hospitaller Tower Castle at Kolossi, Cyprus

 A second type of crusader castle, the castrum or enclosure castle, had their roots in Roman military architecture and evolved from Roman forts via Byzantium into crusader castles consisting of a defensible perimeter with reinforcing towers at the corners.
 The concept was similar to creating a ring of wagons behind which pioneers in the “wild west” defended themselves from attack by Indians or outlaws.
-The Muslims had also adapted this type of defensive structure, and on their arrival in the Holy Land the Franks took over a number of existing castles of this type.
+The Muslims had also adopted this type of defensive structure, and on their arrival in the Holy Land the Franks took over a number of existing castles of this type.
 In addition, they built a number of castles following this design for themselves, notably Coliath in the County of Tripoli, Blanchegarde, and Gaza in the Kingdom of Jerusalem.
 These castles had large vaulted chambers with massive walls roughly three meters thick running between the corner towers.
 These housed the various activities necessary to castle life from kitchens and stables to forges, bakeries and bath-houses.
 The upper story of the enclosing buildings generally held accommodations, eating halls and chapels for the garrison.
 The roofs of the buildings were the fighting platform facing out in all directions and reinforced by the corner towers that provided covering fire.

 The third type of crusader castle was a combination of